Articles of Incorporation

 SIGNATURE PAGE OF HONORARY ADVISORY BOARD

-Composition of Phantom Gallery Chicago Network Advisory Board working artists, currently involved with some aspects to the arts, having a social practice, data research, arts promotions, collectors, or others involvement based around the arts, Interest in promoting art in the community, having a Sense of dedication and input.
+The composition of Phantom Gallery Chicago Network Advisory Board working artists, currently involved with some aspects of the arts, having a social practice, data research, art promotions, collectors, or others involvement based around the skills, Interest in promoting art in the community, having a sense of dedication and input.

 Termination of Membership:

 Section 3: Voting Rights: